 35.6 million acres, almost 58%, in “the Beaver State” are government owned.
-Oregon is known for its quirky traditions, wild west history, and many incredible landscapes.
+Oregon is known for its quirky traditions, wild-west history, and many incredible landscapes.
 It’s home to the biggest mushroom in the world.
 The gigantic honey fungus spans 2.4 miles in the Blue Mountains.
 Crater Lake National Park is located in the state and is the deepest lake in the U.S., and one of the top ten deepest in the world at 2,000 feet.
 In addition to Crater Lake, Ice Age Floods Geological Trail, John Day Fossil Beds National Monument, and the Oregon Caves National Monument and Preserve are among the federally managed land in Oregon.
-Included in the state-owned land is Ecola, Wallowa Lake, Valley of the Rogue River, Smith Rock, and Nehalem Bay State Parks.
+Included in the state-owned land are Ecola, Wallowa Lake, Valley of the Rogue River, Smith Rock, and Nehalem Bay State Parks.
+Want to own your own Oregon landscape?
+Head over and check out our inventory of Oregon land for sale.

 35.6 million acres, almost 46%, in the “Land of Enchantment” are owned by government.
 No different from many U.S. states, land in New Mexico contains strong history.
 Its rich culture is diverse and largely Spanish and Native American influenced.
 The first atomic bomb was tested and detonated at the Trinity Site in central New Mexico on July 16, 1945, that eventually led to the end of World War II.
 White Sands National Park is a desert made up of gleaming white gypsum crystals.
 New Mexico has federal land such as Carlsbad Caverns, Bandelier and El Malpais National Monuments, and Valles Caldera National Preserve and state land including City of Rocks, Living Desert Zoo and Gardens, Bottomless Lakes, and Elephant Butte State Parks.